In this article:

 Try experimenting with new recipes and meals during this phase!
 Plenty of resources out there like these recipes that are elimination diet-friendly.

 If followed for too long, an elimination diet can reduce the intake of essential nutrients needed for general health and thyroid health.
-An elimination diet should only be followed for a short time, between one to two months.
-Any longer than this and this diet could cause nutrient deficiencies, which can worsen symptoms or prevent thyroid medication from doing its job.
+An elimination diet should only be followed temporarily.
+Following a strict elimination diet for too long can cause nutrient deficiencies, which can worsen symptoms or prevent thyroid hormone replacement medication from doing its job.

-If you have a known or suspected allergy, you should be under the supervision of a trusted professional while you go through the elimination process.
+Suppose you have a known or suspected allergy.
+In that case, you should be under the supervision of a trusted professional while you go through the elimination process.

 Immunoglobulins are proteins that are produced by the immune system in response to a perceived threat.
 The body makes different immunoglobulins to combat different antigens.